MrOlm/covid19_population_genomics/README.md

 ## Conclusions

 * Different methodologies have a strong impact on measurements of intra-patient nucleotide diversity in Illumina-sequenced SARS-CoV-2 samples.
-However, we do see biologically relevant trends in this data despite this, including increased nucleotide diversity at 3rd codon positions, indicating a degree of purifying selection occurring within host.
+However, we do see biologically relevant trends in this data despite this, including increased nucleotide diversity at 3rd codon positions, that the highest nucleotide diversity was measured at untranslated regions, and that there is a general consensus with data from inter-patient diversity.
+This indicates a degree of purifying selection occurring within host.

 * The gene encoding nsp11 (non-structural protein 11) may be under strong purifying selection due to its both low intra- and inter-patient nucleotide diversity.
+This may be because it plays a yet-unknown essential function in the viral life-cycle, or because it is encoded by the region of the genome in which an essential programmed ribosomal slip occurs.

-* ORF8 may be under relaxed purifying selection due to its high inter- and intra- nucleotide diversity. .
+* ORF8 and ORF10 may be under relaxed purifying selection or diversifying selection due to their high inter- and intra- nucleotide diversity.

 # Data availability